cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/introduction.md

 # What are events?

-Events in UiTdatabank represent cultural, leisure and sport-related activities happening in Flanders, Brussels, and in some cases the rest of Europe.
+Events in UiTdatabank represent cultural, pastime and sport-related activities happening in Flanders, Brussels, and in some cases the rest of Europe.

 Events can be temporary in time, permanent or periodic with a recurring schedule, or on request.
 They are required to have a [location](../places/introduction.md).
 [Events bookable by schools](create-school.md) and [online events](create-online.md) also require a location for backward compatibility with older integrations, but use a hardcoded one.